Domestic Violence and Abuse

 Psychological Treatment for Domestic Violence and Abuse

 If you believe that you are in an abusive and/or violent domestic relationship and want to work through the issues, or have left an abusive relationship and want to process the grief and trauma, assistance is available.
-As a Clinical Psychologist with extensive experience in working with domestic violence and abuse, I can assist you in reducing or overcoming the effects of the abuse or violence which you have endured, and strengthen you coping skills.
-I provide Psychological Therapy in a safe, supportive and caring environment, utilising a range of evidence-based therapeutic interventions tailored to suit your specific needs.
-I use an integrative approach and draw on interventions from therapy models such as Cognitive-Behavioural, Trauma Focussed, Emotion Focussed, Interpersonal, Person-Centered, Humanistic, Psychodynamic, and Mindfulness (amongst others).
+As a psychologist with extensive experience in working with domestic violence and abuse, I can assist you in reducing or overcoming the effects of the abuse or violence which you have endured, and strengthen you coping skills.
+I provide psychological therapy in a safe, supportive and caring environment, utilising a range of evidence-based therapeutic interventions tailored to suit your specific needs.
+I use an integrative approach and draw on interventions from therapy models such as cognitive behaviour therapy (cbt), and interpersonal therapy (amongst others).

 Benefits of Psychological Treatment for Domestic Violence and Abuse